InfinityVM/InfinityVM/book/src/integration/writing-program.md

 # Writing a zkVM Program

 The InfinityVM coprocessor runs zkVM programs.
-While the zkVM abstraction is extensible across SP1, Jolt, Risc0 and more - the current implementation just has support for Risc0.
-Please, let us know if you would like support for another zkVM, its fairly straightforward to add!
+While the zkVM abstraction is extensible across SP1, Risc0, Jolt, and more - the current implementation just has support for Risc0.
+Please let us know if you would like support for another zkVM, its fairly straightforward to add!

-If you just want to quickly get your hands dirty, head over the [InfinityVM foundry template](template)
+If you just want to quickly get your hands dirty, head over to the [InfinityVM foundry template](https://github.com/InfinityVM/infinity-foundry-template).
+We have instructions on how to write a program in the `README`.

 ## Anatomy of a program

-A zkVM program is (normally) written and rust and compiled down to a RISC-V set of instructions.
-The executable file is commonly referred to as an [ELF](elf).
+A zkVM program is (normally) written and Rust and compiled down to RISC-V. The executable file is commonly referred to as an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).

 The logic for a program is:

-1. Read input bytes from host
+1. Read input bytes
 1. Deserialize input bytes
 1. Run logic
 1. Serialize output bytes
-1. Write output bytes to host
+1. Write output bytes

-Lets take the [square program](square-root-app) as an example.
+Lets take a [square root program](https://github.com/InfinityVM/infinity-foundry-template/blob/main/programs/app/src/square-root.rs) as an example.
+This program takes in a number as input and returns the square root of the number as output.
 For this exercise we will incrementally build out the program.

-First we read in opaque bytes for each type and deserialize
+First, we read in opaque bytes for the inputs and deserialize:

 ```rust,ignore
 fn main() {
   // Create an empty buffer
   let mut input_bytes = Vec::<u8>::new();

   // Read in all the bytes from the host to buffer
   risc0_zkvm::guest::env::stdin().read_to_end(&mut input_bytes).unwrap();